Shilpi261985/P2_SyntheticData_BIAS/README.md

    * src: vectorizer_classifier/base_CV_CL
 4. **Modular generation: ** Train and classify on generated modular texts of CV/CL
    * src: vectorizer_classifier/modular_CV_CL
+5. **Record perfomance of baseline model on generated data of each profession using LIME explainer and finding confidence probabilities.
+   * src: performance_base_CV_CL

 ✅ **Output:** Classifier capable of predicting gender and occupation from text.